 Wearing a face mask helps keep you and others safe.
 COVID-19 is spread from close contact with an infected person and can be spread when a person coughs or sneezes.

-The best way to protect other people against coronavirus (COVID-19) is keeping 1.5 metres apart, washing your hands often, and coughing or sneezing into your elbow or tissue.
-Face masks add an additional protective physical barrier to protect yourself and those around you.
+Other ways to protect yourself and others from contracting coronavirus (COVID-19) is keeping 1.5 metres apart, washing your hands often, and coughing or sneezing into your elbow or tissue.
+Face masks add an additional protective physical barrier.

 Safe mask habits: